basilegithub/Multiple-Polynomial-Quadratic-Sieve/README.txt

 I have a Python implementation of the GNFS algorithm on my Github.

 Here are some points I consider working on at some point:
-- The implementation of the Union-find algorithm for might not be optimal.
-	Joining two connected componentes takes O(n) times.
-	I have seen how to modify it, I just have to take the time to implement it.

 - No matter how hard I tried, I am stuck on understanding the block Wiedemann algorithm.
 	For now, the best I can do is the scalar one, with some optimizations.
 Namely, I